PatrickS-AI/U-RL-Collaboration_and_Competition/README.md

 ## Execution

 Open the `Tennis.ipynb` notebook and execute the cells in sequential order to load and explore the environment and to train the agent.
-The reinforcement learning agent is implemented in the .py files of this repository and are loaded in the first cells of the notebook.
-All hyperparameters are initialized in the agent implementation to assure learning agents, but the training time can be varied by modifying the `n_epsiodes` parameter while calling the training function.
+The reinforcement learning agent is implemented in the .py files of this repository and is loaded in on of the first cells of the notebook.
+All hyperparameters are initialized in the agent implementation, but the training time can be varied by modifying the `n_epsiodes` parameter while calling the training function.